Kiuryy/uaparser/README.md

 }
 ```

-**Usage note:** There are some OSes that do not return a version, see docs below.
+**Usage note:** There are some OS that do not return a version, see docs below.
 Linux is typically not reported with a specific Linux distro name or version.

 #### Browser Name
 * `BrowserChrome` - Google [Chrome](https://en.wikipedia.org/wiki/Google_Chrome)